 Top Republican says Trump committed ‘impeachable offences’

-Democrat momentum for a fresh drive to quickly impeach Donald Trump gained support on Saturday, as a senior Republican said the president’s role in the deadly Capitol riot by a violent mob of Trump supporters was worthy of rebuke.
+Democrat momentum for a fresh drive to quickly impeach Donald Trump gained support this weekend as a senior Republican said the president’s role in the deadly Capitol riot by a violent mob of Trump supporters was worthy of rebuke.

 “I don’t know what they are going to send over and one of the things that I’m concerned about, frankly, is whether the House would completely politicise something,” Mr Toomey said on Saturday on Fox News Channel, speaking of the Democratic-controlled House.